Caroline Lucas is the Green Party parliamentary candidate for Brighton Pavilion. She was elected as the UK's first Green Member of Parliament in 2010.

 - A fair and resilient local economy that puts people and local jobs first

 - Better quality, affordable, secure housing that meets local demand

 - Affordable energy, radical action to tackle climate change, protecting our way of life

 In 2010, Brighton Pavilion showed that a different kind of politics is possible.
-That you can stand firm by your principles and still be elected and in re-electing me in 2015, Brighton made history again.
+That you can stand firm by your principles and still be elected and in re-electing me in 2015, 2017 and again in 2019, Brighton made history again.
 I couldn’t be more proud to be an MP of this wonderful city.
 I’m completely honoured to be able to represent it.